ipaleka/arrangeit/docs/installation.rst

 For now, only Debian/Ubuntu binary releases for Python 3.5, 3.6 and 3.7 can be downloaded from the releases_ page.

 Download binaries of your choice and place them in a temporary directory.
-Install the software by typing the following commands in terminal:
+Install **arrangeit** by typing the following commands in terminal:

 .. code-block:: bash